Mary Peltola: 2022 special

-In 2022 Alaska's at-large congressional district special election was conducted under the newly established ranked-choice voting system to fill the seat of Don Young after his death.
-Some 48 candidates ran in the blanket primary, with the top-four finishers advancing to the general election.
+In August 2022, an Alaska's at-large congressional district special election was conducted under the newly established ranked-choice voting system to fill the seat of Don Young after his death.
+In the blanket primary there were 48 candidates and the top four finishers advanced to the general election.

-One withdrew and Peltola was one of three candidates to proceed to ranked voting.
-She advanced to the runoff, the only Democrat to do so.
-Al Gross, an independent in third place in the primary, dropped out of the ranked choice runoff, leaving two Republicans, former governor Sarah Palin and Nick Begich III.
-Gross endorsed Peltola and Republican Tara Sweeney after dropping out of the race.
-Three Alaska voters filed a losing suit to challenge the decision not to allow Republican Tara Sweeney, the fifth placer in the primary, to advance to the runoff.
-Sweeney subsequently withdrew her candidacy.
+Peltola was one of the four candidates advancing and the only Democrat.
+Al Gross, an independent in third place in the primary, dropped out of the ranked-choice runoff, leaving three candidates to compete in the ranked-choice runoff.
+The other two candidates were Republicans, former governor Sarah Palin and Nick Begich III.
+Gross endorsed Peltola and Republican Tara Sweeney after leaving the race.
 In the first round of ranked choice, Begich was eliminated.
-Peltola defeated Palin in the final ranked-choice runoff.
+Peltola won against Palin in the final runoff.

 2022

-Peltola sought a full term in the 2022 general election.
+Peltola sought a full House term in the 2022 general election.
 She advanced to the general election in first place, receiving 36.8% of the votes in the primary.
 Alaska Republican Lisa Murkowski, running for her fourth term in the U.S. Senate, told Alaska Federation of Natives Convention delegates that she intended to vote for Peltola as her top choice in the 2022 House election.
 Murkowski said: "I do not toe the party line just because party leaders have asked...
 My first obligation is to the people of the state of Alaska."

-Ahead of the November 2022 election, Peltola announced endorsements from Don Young's daughters, Joni Nelson and Dawn Vallely, in addition to Don Young's former communications director Zack Brown and several bipartisan political figures.
+Ahead of the November 2022 election, Peltola announced endorsements from Don Young's daughters, Joni Nelson and Dawn Vallely, as well as from Don Young's former communications director Zack Brown and several bipartisan political figures.
 Various other friends and former staff of Don Young endorsed Peltola in a formal endorsement letter.
 Peltola, who received just under 49% of the vote in initial balloting, was declared the winner on November 23.
 She defeated Palin again with 55% of the ranked-choice vote.
 (Votes cast for her as the second-place choice on ballots of the eliminated third-place candidate, Nick Begich III, were added to her total.)

 2024

-The primary election was held on August 20, 2024, with candidates Peltola, Republicans Nick Begich III and Nancy Dahlstrom emerging as the main candidates.
+The primary election was held on August 20, 2024.
+Peltola, along with Republicans Nick Begich III and Nancy Dahlstrom, emerged as the main candidates.
 After placing third, Dahlstrom withdrew from the race.
-The four candidates were Begich, Peltola, Alaskan Independence Party candidate John Wayne Howe, and Democratic Eric Hafner.
+The four candidates proceeding to the runoff were Begich, Peltola, Alaskan Independence Party candidate John Wayne Howe, and Democrat Eric Hafner.

 On November 20, it was announced that Begich had defeated Peltola.
 In the first round, Begich received 48.42% of the vote against Peltola's 46.36%.
 After other candidates were eliminated, the final round resulted in Begich receiving 51.3% of the vote against Peltola's 48.7%, making him the winner.